 Codependents often In Recovery Seek recognition and praise to overcome feeling less than.
 I seek my own approval first, and examine my motivations carefully when I seek approval from others.
-Low Self- Have difficulty admitting a mistake.
-I continue to take my personal inventory, and when I am wrong, promptly admit it. esteem Patterns Need to appear to be right in the eyes of others and may even lie to look good.
+Have difficulty admitting a mistake.
+I continue to take my personal inventory, and when I am wrong, promptly admit it.
+Low Self- Need to appear to be right in the eyes of others and may even lie to look good.
 I am honest with myself about my behaviors and motivations.
-I feel secure enough to admit mistakes to myself and others, and to hear their opinions without feeling threatened. (cont.)
-Are unable to identify or ask for what they need and want.
+I feel secure enough to admit mistakes to myself and others, and to hear their opinions without feeling threatened. esteem Patterns Are unable to identify or ask for what they need and want.
 I meet my own needs and wants when possible.
-I reach out for help when it's necessary and appropriate.
+I reach out for help when it's necessary and appropriate. (cont.)
 Perceive themselves as superior to others.
 I perceive myself as equal to others.
-Look to others to provide their sense of safety.
+(601161) Look to others to provide their sense of safety.
 With the help of my Higher Power, I create safety in my life.
 Have difficulty getting started, meeting deadlines, and completing projects.
 I avoid procrastination by meeting my responsibilities in a timely manner.
 Have trouble setting healthy priorities and boundaries.
 I am able to establish and uphold healthy priorities and boundaries in my life.
 Codependents often In Recovery Are extremely loyal, remaining in harmful situations too long.
 I am committed to my safety and leave situations that feel unsafe or are inconsistent with my goals.
 Compromise their own values and integrity to avoid rejection or anger.
 I am rooted in my own values, even if others don't agree or become angry.
 Put aside their own interests in order to do what others want.
-7 '1 ' , , 16 1' 1 1 1. uo what others want.
 I consider my interests and feelings when asked to participate in another's plans.
-Compliance Are hypervigilant regarding the feelings of others and take on those feelings. participate Compliance Patterns Are hypervigilant regarding the feelings participate in another's plans.
+Compliance Are hypervigilant regarding the feelings of others and take on those feelings.
 I can separate my feelings from the feelings of others.
-I allow myself to experience my feelings and others to be • Are hypervigilant regarding the feelings of others and take on those feelings.
-Are afraid to express their beliefs, opinions, and feelings when they differ participate in another's plans.
-I can separate my feelings from the feelings of others.
 I allow myself to experience my feelings and others to be responsible for their feelings.
-I respect my own opinions and feelings and express • Are hypervigilant regarding the feelings of others and take on those feelings.
-Are afraid to express their beliefs, opinions, and feelings when they differ from those of others.
-Accept sexual attention when they want participate in another's plans.
-I can separate my feelings from the feelings of others.
-I allow myself to experience my feelings and others to be responsible for their feelings.
+Patterns Are afraid to express their beliefs, opinions, and feelings when they differ from those of others.
 I respect my own opinions and feelings and express them appropriately.
-My sexuality is grounded in genuine intimacy and connection.
-When I need to feel loved, I express my - Are hypervigilant regarding the feelings of others and take on those feelings.
-Are afraid to express their beliefs, opinions, and feelings when they differ from those of others.
 Accept sexual attention when they want love.
-Make decisions without regard to the participate in another's plans.
-I can separate my feelings from the feelings of others.
-I allow myself to experience my feelings and others to be responsible for their feelings.
-I respect my own opinions and feelings and express them appropriately.
 My sexuality is grounded in genuine intimacy and connection.
 When I need to feel loved, I express my heart's desires.
 I do not settle for sex without love.
-I ask my Higher Power for guidance, and consider
+Make decisions without regard to the consequences.
+I ask my Higher Power for guidance, and consider possible consequences before I make decisions.
+Give up their truth to gain the approval of others or to avoid change.
+I stand in my truth and maintain my integrity, whether others approve or not, even if it means making difficult changes in my life.